kdrakon/docker-clingo/README.md

 Check out this repo and run: `docker build -t clingo .`

 ### Run clingo from Docker
-`docker run -it --rm -v ~/docker-clingo:/tmp kdrakon/clingo:latest clingo -n 2 /tmp/example`
+`docker run -it --rm -v ~/docker-clingo:/tmp kdrakon/clingo:latest clingo -n 2 /tmp/examples/nonmontonic`

 This mounts the example file from this repo into `/tmp`.
 Clingo is then executed to solve at most 2 models.
+See the [examples](examples) section for more.

 To play around with clingo and the rest of the suite of tools, just run: